Music of Texas: Fort Worth

 From the 1960s to the 1980s, an independent label out of Fort Worth known as Bluebonnet recorded numerous albums of high-quality material by many pioneer artists in the country music and religious genres such as Bradley Kincaid, the Girls of the Golden West, Buddy Starcher, Yodelin' Kenny Roberts, and many other country music and gospel pioneers, many of whom had been popular on radio in the first half of the 20th century.

 Before this, however, Bob Wills got his start just north of Fort Worth in Saginaw at the Light Crust Flour Mill.
 This is where Bob Wills, Leon McAuliffe, and Tommy Duncan first started playing music together.
 Wills recruited the Light Crust Doughboys and they later changed their name to Bob Wills and his Texas Playboys.

 Free jazz pioneer Ornette Coleman was born and raised in Fort Worth, as were fellow jazz artists Ronald Shannon Jackson, Charles Moffett, Prince Lasha, John Carter, Dewey Redman, Julius Hemphill, and Cornell Dupree, all of whom attended I.M.
 Terrell High School, where G.A.
 Baxter was the music instructor.

-In 1971, Bloodrock had 3 albums at once on Billboard Magazine′s top 100 charts.
-After 8 albums on E.M.I./Capitol, they maintain a worldwide cult following.
+In 1971, Bloodrock had three albums at once on Billboards top 100 charts.
+After eight albums on E.M.I./Capitol, they maintain a worldwide cult following.
 A co-writer of Bloodrock songs and hits, Johnny Nitzinger still plays local venues and creates recordings.
 Toadies' debut album Rubberneck went platinum in 1996.
 T-Bone Burnett grew up in Fort Worth.
-Nintendocore band Sky Eats Airplane formed in Ft.
-Worth.
+Nintendocore band Sky Eats Airplane formed in Fort Worth.

-Also, many songwriters of note have come from Fort Worth including Townes Van Zandt, Delbert McClinton, Ray Sharpe, Johnny Redd and David Persons.
+Many songwriters of note have come from Fort Worth, including Townes Van Zandt, Delbert McClinton, Ray Sharpe, Johnny Redd and David Persons.